CAAPIM/Microgateway/get-started/get-further/aws/AWS_Integration_Sample_use_case_2.md

       }
     }
     ```
-- invoke the 'getUploadUrl' API to request for a signed Url to upload 'echo.jar' to 'mgw-deployment-bucket'
+- invoke the 'getUploadUrl' API to request for a signed Url to upload 'replicate.zip' to 'deployment-bucket-test'

   - payload format
       ```json